ChadHorn/Hippo/README.md

 ## Additional Requirements
 In addition to the given environmental variables outlined under the "Additional Considerations" section above, these are additional steps required to get Laravel (and specifically, this application) running on an external environment.

 There is a basic assumption that whoever is reviewing this will be able to handle the somewhat basic technical specifics of upgrades and installations as required.
-If a more indepth installation guide is requested, one can be supplied with a given notice.
+If a more in depth installation guide is requested, one can be supplied with a given notice.

 #### Minimum Server Requirements (in addition or different than those given)
 - PHP >= 7.1.3